tryretool/retool-app-exchange/applets/twilio-conversations/docs/retool-setup.md

 5. Specify a header with a key of `identity` and a value of `{{current_user.email}}`.
 This is used to pass the email address of the Retool user to Twilio for use in the token identity.
 6. Save your changes.

-## 2. Create a Twilio API Resource to get and delete Conversations
+## 2. Create a Twilio API Resource to manage Conversations and Participants

 Your Twilio app will need to delete previously created Conversations in order to start new Conversations with the same SMS number.
 To set this up:

 1. Navigate to the `/resources` page in your instance and click "Create a new resource".
 2. Select Twilio as the resource type.
 3. Name the resource "Twilio Conversations API".
-4. Specify the `Account SID` and `Auth Token` you retrieved in Step 3 of the [Twilio Setup](twilio-setup.md).
+4. Specify your Twilio API Key SID as the value of `Account SID` and your Twilio API Key Secret as the value of `Auth Token`.
+    - These credentials were created in Step 2 of the [Twilio Setup](twilio-setup.md).
 5. Save your changes.

-## 3. Create a Retool REST API resource to add Participants to Conversations

-Your Twilio app will need to add SMS Participants to Conversations in order to communicate with an SMS client.
-This step is necessary as adding Participants is not fully supported in the version of the Twilio OpenAPI spec integrated with Retool.
-To set this up:

-1. Navigate to the `/resources` page in your instance and click "Create a new resource."
-2. Select REST API as the resource type.
-3. Name the resource “Twilio Conversations - Participants”.
-4. Specify `https://conversations.twilio.com/v1/Conversations/` as the Base URL.
-5. Select `Basic Auth` and provide your Twilio API Key SID as the `Username` and your Twilio API Key Secret as the `Password`.
-    - These credentials were created in Step 2 of the [Twilio Setup](twilio-setup.md).
-6. Save your changes.

-## 4. Download the Retool app code
+## 3. Download the Retool app code

 Download [twilio-conversations-retool-app.json](/applets/twilio-conversations/code/retool/twilio-conversations-retool-app.json) from this repository.

-## 5. Import the Retool app code
+## 4. Import the Retool app code
 On the [Retool main page](https://docs.retool.com/docs/protected-applications-getting-started#importing-the-application), click `Create new` and select `Import an app`.
 Upload the JSON file containing the app code, and name the app.

 You may need to connect the Resource Queries in the Retool app with the Resources you created in the previous steps: